cstjean/JukitLearnBase.jl/README.md

 end
 ```

-You can try it out with `ScikitLearn.CrossValidation.cross_val_score`
+You can now try it out with `ScikitLearn.CrossValidation.cross_val_score`

 Notes: